Tsuchiura, Japan: What to pack, what to wear, and when to go [2024]

 Luggage scale to avoid fees

-A plug adapter that supports outlet types A and B. Make sure to get the correct kind.
-The majority of adapters currently being sold are just plug changers and require your devices to adjust the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one works in most locations.
+A plug adapter that supports outlet types A and B. Be sure to find the correct kind.
+Many adapters currently available are just plug changers and require your devices to convert the voltage themselves.
+If yours can't do that they could burn up.
+This one is sufficent for most countries.

 What to do in Tsuchiura, Japan